vrashankraom/hello-world/README.md

-This repository contains three important files: The HTML code for your first website on GitHub, the CSS stylesheet that decorates your website with colors and fonts, and the **README** file.
-It also contains an image folder, with one image file.

 [Learn more about READMEs](https://help.github.com/en/articles/about-readmes)

 **GitHub Pages** is a free and easy way to create a website using the code that lives in your GitHub repositories.
 You can use GitHub Pages to build a portfolio of your work, create a personal website, or share a fun project that you coded with the world.
 GitHub Pages is automatically enabled in this repository, but when you create new repositories in the future, the steps to launch a GitHub Pages website will be slightly different.
 **GitHub Pages** is a free and easy way to create a website using the code that lives in your GitHub repositories.
 You can use GitHub Pages to build a portfolio of your work, create a personal website, or share a fun project that you coded with the world.
 GitHub Pages is automatically enabled in this repository, but when you create new repositories in the future, the steps to launch a GitHub Pages website will be slightly different.